Beneor/homology-segment-analysis/README.md

 If installation of pyahocorasick module fails, try to install Visual Studio build tools from here: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017
+Note: currently, there may be problems with using analysis.py script with Windows.

 ### Linux users note
 All Linux distributions contains Python3 by default.